Jeunese/jeunese.github.io/docs/guidelines.md

 -  Write in plain English.
 -  Use contractions.
 -  Use short words where possible.
--  Write in short sentences (on average, 15 words; 28 words maximum).
+-  Write in short sentences.

 Avoid: